Our approach to recruiting

 Case interview tips

-The best way to get comfortable with case interviews is to practice!
-Our practice case below is a great place to start, but seeking out other case resources, working through cases with friends and attending workshops will all help.
+The best way to get comfortable with case interviews is to practice.
+Our sample case below is a great place to start, but seeking out other case resources, working through cases with friends and attending workshops will help too.
 We suggest practicing as many full cases out loud as possible, ideally with a partner.

-Our cases cover a wide range of business problems and are not specific to any industry.
-Our cases tend to be interviewer-led.
-You’ll be presented with an initial scenario and will be expected to lay out a structure for how you’d tackle the problem.
-Your interviewer will ask questions to guide the conversation, but you’ll need to proactively make grounded recommendations and rationalize your thinking.
-There will be a quantitative element (e.g., breakeven calculations, simple arithmetic and algebra), but we allow calculators when appropriate.
+Strategy Consulting cases tend to be interviewer-led.
+They cover a wide range of business problems and aren’t specific to any industry.
+When the case starts, the interviewer will provide you with an initial scenario, then ask you to lay out a structure for how you’d tackle the problem.
+The interviewer will ask questions to guide the conversation, but you’ll need to proactively make grounded recommendations and rationalize your thinking.
+There will be a quantitative element (e.g., break-even calculations, simple arithmetic and algebra), but we allow calculators when appropriate.